 Hydraulic fracturing is an important and common practice that is used to stimulate production of hydrocarbons, particularly natural gas, from tight formations.
-The process involves the injection of water, sand and chemicals under pressure into formations to fracture the surrounding rock and stimulate production.
+The process involves the injection of water, sand and chemicalis under pressure into formations to fracture the surrounding rock and stimulate production.
 The process is typically regulated by state oil and gas commissions.
-However, the EPA has asserted federal regulatory authority over hydraulic fracturing involving diesel fuel under the Safe Drinking Water Act's Underground Injection Control Program and has commenced drafting guidance for permitting authorities and the industry regarding the process for obtaining a permit for hydraulic fracturing involving diesel fuel.
-Industry groups have filed suit challenging the EPA's recent decision.
-At the same time, the EPA has commenced a study of the potential environmental dimacts of hydraulic fracturing activities with results of the study anticipated to be available by late 2012.
-Other federal agencies are also examining hydraulic fracturing, including the U.S. Department of Energy ("DOE"), the U.S. Government Accountability Office and the White House Council for Environmental Quality.
-The U.S. Department of the Interior is also considering regulation of hydraulic fracturing activities on public lands.
-In addition, legislation called the Fracturing Responsibility and Awareness of Chemicals Act ("FRAC Act") has been introduced in Congress to provide for federal regulation of hydraulic fracturing and to require disclosure of the chemicals used in the fracturing process.
+However, the EPA recently asserted federal regulatory authority over hydraulic fracturing involving diesel additives under the Safe Drinking Water Act's Underground Injection Control Program.
+While the EPA has yet to take any action to enforce or implement this newly asserted regulatory authority, industry groups have filed suit challenging the EPA's recent decision.
+At the same time, the EPA has commenced a study of the potential environmental impacts of hydraulic fracturing gardivities, with results of the study anticipated to be available by late 2012.
+In addition, legislation was introduced in the last session of Congress to provide for federal regulation of hydraulic fracturing and to require disclosure of the chemicals used in the fracturing process.
 Also, some states have adopted, and other states are considering adopting, regulations that could restrict or impose additional requirements relating to hydraulic fracturing in certain circumstances.
-For example, on June 17, 2011, Texas signed into law a bill that requires the disclosure of information regarding the substances used in the hydraulic fracturing process to the Railroad Commission of Texas (the entity that regulates oil and natural
+For example, on March 1, 2011, a bill was introduced in the Texas Senate that, if adopted, would require written disclosure to the Texas Raliroad Commission of specific information about the fluids, proppants and additives used in hydraulic fracturing treatment operations, and on March 11, 2011, a bill was introduced in the Texas House of Representatives that would require service companies to submit "master lists" of base fluids, additives and chemical constituents to be used in hydraulic fracturing activities who could then make such information publicly available.
+Disclosure of chemicals used in the fracturing process to state or federal regulatory authorities who could then make suc